baggepinnen/SpectralDistances.jl/docs/src/interpolations.md

 ```@raw html
 <object type="text/html" data="../barycenter_sg.html" style="width:100%;height:450px;"></object>
 ```
-Note that in order to calculate the barycenter, the sum of each input spectrogram is normalized to 1.
+Note that in order to calculate the barycenter, the sum of each input spectrogram is normalized.

-This function works for any vector of matrices as long as all entries are positive and each matrix has a sum of 1.
+This function works for any vector of matrices as long as all entries are positive and each matrix has an equal sum.

+For a more thourogh example, see [whistle.jl](https://github.com/baggepinnen/SpectralDistances.jl/blob/master/examples/whistle.jl).

 ## K-Barycenters
 Below, we show an example of how one can run the K-barycenter algorithm on a collection of sound signals. `sounds` is expected to be of type `Vector{Vector{T}}`.
 The example further assumes that there is a vector of `labels::Vector{Int}` that contain the true classes of the datapoints, which you do not have in an unsupervised setting.